Use of foreign test reports for DUS testing in New Zealand

-- Determine the level of genus or species knowledge, production or DUS testing experience nationally.
-Also consider the requirements for growing the variety e.g. greenhouse, shade house, open field.
+- The level of genus or species knowledge, production or DUS testing experience nationally.
+This includes requirements for growing the variety e.g. greenhouse, shade house, open field.

-- Determine whether or not there is a UPOV test guideline and consider the experience of the testing authority from which the report may be requested.
+- Whether or not there is a UPOV test guideline, and considering the experience of the testing authority from which the report may be requested.

-- Check whether or not that there are possible similar varieties in NZ.
-If there are similar varieties in NZ, have these been considered by the overseas testing authority?
+- Whether or not there are possible similar varieties in New Zealand, and if these have been considered by the overseas testing authority.

-- Consider the importance, with respect to a NZ DUS decision, of any plant character which may change expression due to NZ's climate and environment, resulting in the test report variety description having significant difference when compared to the variety as observed in NZ.
+- The importance, with respect to a DUS decision, of any plant character which may change expression due to New Zealand's climate and environment.
+This may result in the test report variety description having significant difference when compared to the variety as observed in New Zealand.

 Decisions based upon the overseas test report

 For most varieties the test report will fully replace a growing trial in New Zealand.
 When the test report is received, the examination of the variety is carried out using that report.